Learn about many of the available medications in our database.

 Eye problems: Prolonged use of mometasone or other inhaled corticosteroids may cause glaucoma with possible damage to the optic nerves or it may produce cataracts.
 It may also increase the risk of eye infections due to fungi or viruses.
 You should discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Infections: Mometasone may hide some signs of infection, and new infections may appear while mometasone is being used.
-Infections such as chickenpox and measles can be more serious in people taking medications such as mometasone.
+Infections such as chickenpox and measles can be more serious for people taking medications such as mometasone.
 Contact your doctor if you notice any symptoms of an infection (e.g., fever, chills, cough, sore throat), or if you are in contact with someone who has measles or chickenpox.

 Liver function: Mometasone may have increased effects on people who have cirrhosis of the liver.
 If you have reduced liver function or liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.